 Lodging at the Lark

 The space that is now The LARK has a colorful history in the heart of downtown Bozeman.
-Formerly an Imperial 400, and before that a series of auto shops, the lot sat vacant for four years until a local architectural firm saw an opportunity to breathe new life into the run-down and abandoned property.
+Formerly an Imperial 400 and, before that, a series of auto shops, the lot sat vacant for four years until a local architectural firm saw an opportunity to breathe new life into the run-down and abandoned property.

 Pricing